KASTAZWA_:

 III.
 Eisenstein: que viva México!

 When Eisenstein (one of the most influential figures in the Soviet cinema) went to México in 1930, it was mostly to please his interests in pre-colonial cultures and Méxican revolution.
-Both the soviets and the méxican (and I would add the french too) have a common history in terms of standing against the power and during those times, México became a fascinating country for lots of rebellious artists for its surrealistic environments and the capacity to stand against the power.
+Both the soviets and the méxicans (and I would add french people too) have a common history concerning the withstand against a central power and during those times México became a fascinating country for lots of rebellious artists for its surrealistic environments and its resiliance.

-The movie never made it to the pubblic because of lack of investments and some technical issues, but the material who has been recorded it is still nowadays available to public and can be seen on 35mm and luckily I had the chance to do it at the Arsenal institute for film in Berlin.
+The movie Eisenstein shooted while being there never made it to the pubblic because of lack of investments and some technical issues, but the material that has been recorded is still available to the public and can be still seen nowadays on 35mm.
+Luckily I had the chance to see it at the Arsenal institute for film in Berlin.

 The thematics are various, mostly including death and life and how precolonial México dealt with the topic before the arrival of the spanish.
-The whole concept looked to me a little bit less dramatic in pre-colonial times, the passing of time slows down and people smile innocently.
-Overall the whole shooting transmits a certain tranquility that can not be felt in the next scene showing an audience assisting a corrida de toros.
+Seeing the whole concept in pre-colonial times looks to me a little bit less dramatic, time slows down and people smile innocently.
+Overall the whole shooting transmits a certain tranquility that can not be felt in other parts of the work, like in one of the next scenes where an audience assists a corrida de toros.

 IV.
 The anti-capitalistic slap of Diego Rivera